-I could have just hopped on a bus for the short ride out to the mysterious site but didn’t know it at the time.
+I could have just hopped on a bus for the short ride out to the mysterious site or taken one of the Stonehenge Tours, but didn’t know it at the time.

-From that moment on I was motivated to make it to the mythical monument.
+From that moment on I was motivated to make a visit to the mythical monument.

 From time to time we would fly through London, only staying long enough to change planes, and I could practically feel the nearby presence taunting me.

 I came close to a viewing a few years ago with a stop in Virginia at Foamhenge, a life-sized replica made of Styrofoam, but as fantastically campy as that was it did not placate my passion for experiencing the real thing.

 Finally, on our way to our recent walking tour of Cornwall, I got my chance.

 We stopped off in Salisbury for an overnight on the train from London and hopped aboard one of the hourly busses that ferry visitors to and from the archaeological marvel.

 Believed to date back to around 3000 BC, the monument has had three major phases.
 Through the first thousand years or so the construction consisted of earthworks and trenches.
 This was followed by several hundred years of timber posts being erected within the original circle that had been dug centuries earlier.